I Felt the Warmth on This Morn

 I felt the warmth on this morn.

-and like sunrays of love from God, it just surrounded me.
+And like sun-rays of love from God, it just surrounded me, surrounded me.

-The long winter is gone, and the flowers are here.
+The long winter's gone, the flowers are here.

-Children will ride bikes and play at the parks.
+Children on bikes will play at the parks.

 We need the hat and sunglasses.